venkatesh-1729/minimal-mistakes/_posts/2017-01-23-Actor-System.md

 * The running state of an actor is monitored and managed by another actor (supervisor).

 #### Properties of Supervision
-* Constantly monitors running state of actor.
+* Constantly monitors running state of the actor.
-* Can perform actions based on state of actor.
+* Can perform actions based on the state of the actor.
 * Supervision Trees.

 ## Transparent Lifecycle Management
-* Address don't change during restarts.
+* Address doesn't change during restarts.
 * Mailboxes are persisted outside of actors.

 ## Actor Usecases